thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 (LwM2M) {{LwM2M-T}} {{LwM2M-C}} protocol.
 Device management protocols enable a
 deployment model where IoT devices utilize end entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.
-Whenever certificates are updated the TLS stack needs to be informed since the communication endpoints need to be aware of the new certificates.
+Certificate updates do not affect existing TLS sessions; re-authentication or session re-establishment is an application policy decision.
 This is particularly important when long-lived TLS connections are used.
 In such a case, the post-handshake authentication exchange is triggered when the application requires it.
 TLS 1.3 provides client-to-server post-handshake authentication only.
 Mutual authentication via post-handshake messages is available by the use of the "Exported Authenticator" {{?RFC9261}} but requires the application layer protocol to carry the payloads.
+If continuous validation is required, the application must trigger re-authentication or re-establish a new TLS session; TLS alone does not mandate continuous checks.

 Hence, instead of performing certificate revocation checks on the IoT device itself this it is RECOMMENDED to delegate this task to the IoT device